 - They offer natural progression along a vocational path, from and to academic qualifications and university.

-- BTEC qualifications are developed with key industry representatives and sector skills councils.
+- Vocational qualifications are developed with key industry representatives and sector skills councils.

-- BTECs come in different levels, from Entry Level (Foundation Learning) right through to professional qualifications at Level 7 (equivalent to postgraduate study).
+- Vocational qualifications come in different levels, from Entry Level (Foundation Learning) right through to professional qualifications at Level 7 (equivalent to postgraduate study).

 - They also come in different sizes at each level.
 The smallest size is an Award, the next size is a Certificate and the largest is a Diploma.

-- The time taken to complete a BTEC depends on the size and level of the qualification, and also whether the qualification is studied full- or part-time.
+- The time taken to complete a vocational course depends on the size and level of the qualification, and also whether the qualification is studied over one or two years.

 - The number of units varies according to the design and focus of each qualification.

-- Functional Skills contain the core elements of English, Mathematics and ICT and students who take these qualifications will develop the transferable skills needed in everyday life and at work.
+- Functional Skills contain the core elements of English, Mathematics and Digital Skills and students who take these qualifications will develop the transferable skills needed in everyday life and at work.

-- The qualification mainly involves studying contextualized and relevant scenarios to learn problem-solving skills in English, Mathematics and ICT.
+- The qualification mainly involves studying contextualized and relevant scenarios to learn problem-solving skills in English, Mathematics and Digital Skills.

 - They can be studied as a stand-alone qualification

-- Functional Skills were designed to address the concerns of employers that many young people and adults lacked a firm understanding of the basic English, Maths and ICT.
+- Functional Skills were designed to address the concerns of employers that many young people and adults lacked a firm understanding of the basic English, Maths and Digital Skills.